 - Dr. Thomas Mancuso, Emeritus Professor Occupational Medicine, University of Pittsburgh, PA

 - Franklin Mirer, Ph.D., Director Health and Safety, United Auto Workers, MI

-- Dr. Vicente Navarro, Professor of Health Policy, John Hopkins University
+- Dr. Vincente Navarro, Professor of Health Policy, John Hopkins University (MD)

 - Herbert Needleman, M.D., University of Pittsburg Medical Center